Chukobyte/black-history/docs/timeline/pre_translantic_slave_trade.md

 *American anthropography will teach that there were men of all sizes, features and complexions, in this hemisphere before 1492: notwithstanding the false assertions of many writers, who take one nation for the whole American group.
 The Uskihs, the Puruays, the Parias, the Chons, &c. were as white as the Spaniards, 50 such tribes were found in South America; while many tribes of Choco, the Manabis, the Yururas, &c., <u>were as black as the negroes.</u>  All the other shades of brown, tawny, and coppery, were scattered everywhere.
 There was not a single red man in America, unless painted as such.
 Some tribes had scanty beards as the Tartars, Chinese, Berbers, &c., other bushy beards.
 The Tinguis or Patagons were 7 or 8 feet high, and the Guaymas only 4 or 5 feet.*

 ## Columbus "Discovers" America (1492-1493)

+### Primary Accounts and Observations
+According to accounts by Christopher Columbus and Bartolome de las Casas an abundance of West African spears, gold, and many other exotic artifacts existed in the Americas.

 ### Pedro Alonso Niño (1492)
 Pedro Alonso Niño, who was a Moor, was a navigator and pilot of one of Columbus' ships.